ginarice136/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it shouldn't be done too early in the development process.
 It's often better to write clear, understandable code first and optimize later if necessary.
 Focusing on optimization prematurely can lead to overly complex code that's difficult to maintain and debug.

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's important to focus on writing clear, understandable code first, and only optimize when profiling has identified performance bottlenecks.